-Setting Pre-Load on your BC Racing Coilovers
+Setting Preload on your Coilovers

 - Loosen both lock rings under the spring (spring seat ring(top) and spring lock ring(bottom)) so that the spring is loose and can move up and down slightly.